solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 ## Overview

-After adding FPS into project dependencies, the next step is the creation of the first Proposal contract.
-This example provides guidance on writing a proposal for deploying new instances of `Vault.sol` and `Token`.
+After integrating FPS into the project dependencies, the next step involves creating the first Proposal contract.
+This example provides guidance on drafting a proposal to deploy new instances of `Vault.sol` and `Token`.
 These contracts are located in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/mocks).
-Copy each file in this tutorial into your project, or clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repo.
-This tutorial assumes you have cloned the fps-example-repo.
+You can either copy each file in this tutorial into your project or clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repository.
+This tutorial assumes that you have cloned the fps-example-repo.

-This proposal includes the transfer of ownership of both contracts to timelock, along with the whitelisting of the token, minting of tokens to the timelock and timelock depositing tokens into the vault.
+This proposal entails transferring ownership of both contracts to a timelock, along with whitelisting the token, minting tokens to the timelock, and having the timelock deposit tokens into the vault.

-## Proposal contract
+## Proposal Contract

-Here we are using the TimelockProposal_01 proposal that is present in the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/simple-vault-timelock/TimelockProposal_01.sol).
+In this example, we are using the TimelockProposal_01 proposal that is present in the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/simple-vault-timelock/TimelockProposal_01.sol).
 We will use this contract as a reference for the tutorial.

-Let's go through each of the functions that are overridden.
+Let's review each of the functions that are overridden.

--   `name()`: Define the name of your proposal.
+-   `name()`: This function defines the name of your proposal.
     ```solidity
     function name() public pure override returns (string memory) {
         return "TIMELOCK_MOCK";
     }
     ```
--   `description()`: Provide a detailed description of your proposal.
+-   `description()`: It provides a detailed description of your proposal.
     ```solidity
     function description() public pure override returns (string memory) {
         return "Timelock proposal mock";
     }
     ```
--   `deploy()`: Deploy any necessary contracts.
-This example demonstrates the deployment of Vault and an ERC20 token.
+-   `deploy()`: This function deploys any necessary contracts.
+In this example, it demonstrates the deployment of Vault and an ERC20 token.
 Once the contracts are deployed, they are added to the `Addresses` contract by calling `addAddress()`.

     ```solidity
     function deploy() public override {